 Well nuts to that because as I curiously watched Fall Guy‘s two-part pilot I had no idea what the heck was going on.
 Did they really used to make TV shows like this?
-There’s a prologue sequence (similar to what ever CW show currently does) in which a rather folksy Lee Majors voice-over (in character as stuntman-turned-part-time-bounty-hunter Colt Seavers) explains the basic premise of the show before informing us that he’s closing in on his latest bounty, a master of disguise who has evaded capture multiple times.
+There’s a prologue sequence (similar to what every CW show currently does) in which a rather folksy Lee Majors voice-over (in character as stuntman-turned-part-time-bounty-hunter Colt Seavers) explains the basic premise of the show before informing us that he’s closing in on his latest bounty, a master of disguise who has evaded capture multiple times.

 Sure.
 That’s to be expected and a rather helpful start to things.